Hero image

 BrainJarBrainJar

-Complete No-Prep lesson with exam questions, tasks and answers on Black Bodies and Infrared for AQA GCSE (9-1) Physics.
-This lesson covers AQA GCSE Physics 4.6.3.1 and 4.6.3.2 As a Secondary Science teacher, Deputy Headteacher, writer and examiner for many years I make high quality no-prep lessons so busy teachers can teach outstanding lessons without spending hours planning.
+Complete No-Prep lesson with exam questions, tasks and answers on Competition in Plants and Animals for AQA GCSE (9-1) Science / Biology.
+As a Secondary Science teacher and Deputy Headteacher for many years I make high quality no-prep lessons so busy teachers can teach outstanding lessons without spending hours planning.
 This high quality lesson includes explanations, different types of in-lesson assessment (all with answers) and unique exam questions.
-My lessons are ideal for non-Physicists - as a Biologist who retrained as a Physics teacher I know how to take learners on a journey that builds up their understanding step by step, while still going into a lot of depth.
+The lesson goes into a lot of depth and takes learners on a journey that builds up their understanding step by step.
 The preview video shows a representative sample of slides from the resource so that you get a good idea of what it includes before you buy.
-What’s Included: • Teaching notes • Starter / Do Now Activity • Explanation slides in “chunked” sections with animated diagrams. • Multiple questions in different question styles and difficulties - no need for worksheets.
-Each “chunked” explanation section typically includes a set of “learning check / quick questions” followed by a set of in-depth questions on the learning from that “chunk” of the lesson.
+What’s Included: • Starter / Do Now Activity (with answers) • Explanation slides in “chunked” sections. • Multiple questions in different question styles and difficulties - no need for worksheets.
+Each “chunked” explanation section includes a set of “learning check / quick questions” followed by a set of in-depth questions on the learning from that “chunk” of the lesson.
 All questions have answers. • Exam-style questions on the whole lesson at the end of the lesson- these are unique, based on real exam questions but not just copied from exam boards. • Answers for all questions • All easily editable to adapt to your teaching or to use in existing lessons. • Slightly humorous, at points, if you like that sort of thing.
+Learning objectives: Describe why organisms have to compete for resources.
+Describe what factors organisms compete for.
+Suggest what factors organisms are competing for in specific situations.
+The lesson was written for AQA GCSE Science / Biology but is very likely to be applicable to other exam specifications and to KS3.
+Please leave a rating / review and all other feedback gratefully received!

 BrainJarBrainJar

-Complete No-Prep lesson with exam questions, tasks and answers on Convex Lenses for AQA GCSE (9-1) Physics.
-Includes worksheet and covers part of GCSE Physics 4.6.2.5, with the remainder of this exam spec section in the next lesson.
-As a Secondary Science teacher, Deputy Headteacher, writer and examiner for many years I make high quality no-prep lessons so busy teachers can teach outstanding lessons without spending hours planning.
+Complete No-Prep lesson with exam questions, tasks and answers on Development of the Model of the Atom for AQA GCSE (9-1) Science / Physics / Chemistry.
+Exam Spec: This lesson covers all of AQA GCSE Combined Science 6.4.1.3, Physics 4.4.1.3, and Chemistry: 4.1.1.3.
+As a Secondary Science teacher and Deputy Headteacher for many years I make high quality no-prep lessons so busy teachers can teach outstanding lessons without spending hours planning.
 This high quality lesson includes explanations, different types of in-lesson assessment (all with answers) and unique exam questions.
 My lessons are ideal for non-Physicists - as a Biologist who retrained as a Physics teacher I know how to take learners on a journey that builds up their understanding step by step, while still going into a lot of depth.
 The preview video shows a representative sample of slides from the resource so that you get a good idea of what it includes before you buy.
-What’s Included: • Teaching notes • Starter / Do Now Activity • Explanation slides in “chunked” sections with animated diagrams. • Worked examples of calculations / questions. • Multiple questions in different question styles and difficulties - no need for worksheets.
+What’s Included: • Starter / Do Now Activity • Explanation slides in “chunked” sections with animated diagrams. • Multiple questions in different question styles and difficulties - no need for worksheets.
 Each “chunked” explanation section typically includes a set of “learning check / quick questions” followed by a set of in-depth questions on the learning from that “chunk” of the lesson.
-All questions have answers. • Exam-style questions on the whole lesson at the end of the lesson- these are unique, based on real exam questions but not just copied from exam boards. • Answers for all questions • All easily editable to adapt to your teaching or to use in existing lessons. • Slightly humorous, at points, if you like that sort of thing.
+All questions have answers. • Exam-style questions on the whole lesson at the end of the lesson- these are unique, based on real exam questions but not just copied from exam boards. • Answers for all questions • All easily editable to adapt to your teaching or to use in existing lessons. • Slightly humorous, at points, if you like that sort of thing (or just delete those bits if you don’t).
+Learning objectives: Describe how new experimental evidence may lead to a scientific model being changed or completely replaced.
+Describe how our model of the atom has changed over time because of: The discovery of the electron.
+The alpha scattering experiment.
+The discoveries of energy levels, protons and neutrons.
+Describe the alpha scattering experiment, and the new evidence it produced.
+Explain why the evidence from the alpha scattering experiment changed the model of the atom.
+Describe the plum pudding model of the atom and why it changed.
+Describe the differences between the plum pudding model and the nuclear model of the atom.
 The lesson was written for AQA GCSE Science / Physics but is very likely to be applicable to other exam specifications.
+Please leave a rating / review and all other feedback gratefully received!

 BrainJarBrainJar